ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Profile writers SHOULD use CBOR tags for widely applicable comparison methods to ease Verifier implementation compliance across profiles.

-The following subsections define non-default comparison algorithms for some `measurement-values-map` key codepoints.
+The following subsections define the comparison algorithms for the `measurement-values-map` keys defined by this specification.

 ##### Comparison for svn entries